contentauth/c2pa-python/docs/native-resources-management.md

 `_consume_no_replacement()` is how a `Signer` is fed to a `Context` (`set_signer` returns a status code); `_consume_into()` is how that same `Context` build returns the new context pointer.
 Any failure in any of the three lands in the table above, so a pre-consume rejection retains the handle rather than assuming it was taken.

-#### Why a non-tag error does not free
+#### Why an ownership-taken failure does not free

+A consuming FFI call fails in one of two ways.
+It either rejects the borrowed pointer before taking it, or it takes ownership first and then, on any later failure, drops the value itself.
+There is no failure path that takes the pointer and leaves it for the caller to free.

+The native error message says which of the two happened.
+A rejection carries one of the `_PRE_CONSUME_ERROR_TAGS` (`UntrackedPointer:` or `WrongPointerType:`), so the handle was never taken and is retained.
+Any other error message means the native side took ownership and already dropped the value.

-The binding targets one native contract, the released C FFI (`c2pa-v0.90.0`).
-Its consuming calls reject a borrowed pointer up front with a `_PRE_CONSUME_ERROR_TAGS` tag (handle retained), or take ownership and, on any later failure, drop the value themselves.
-So a non-tag error means the value is already gone: `_teardown(free_handle=False)` is exact, and a `c2pa_free` there would be a guarded no-op that only dirties the sticky error slot and risks racing a recycled address in another thread. `_release_handle()` stays only where ownership is genuinely unknown — an async exception mid-call, or the no-error fallthrough no released path produces — where the guarded free is the right default (a real free if the handle is ours, a `-1` no-op if not).
-The native-side details are not visible from this repo (the library is a prebuilt binary), so treat the contract above as the assumed native behaviour this code is written against.
+So a taken-then-failed error means the value is already gone, and `_teardown(free_handle=False)` is exact: a `c2pa_free` there would be a guarded no-op that only dirties the sticky error slot and risks racing a recycled address. `_release_handle()` (a guarded free) is used only where ownership is unknown, such as an exception mid-call or the no-error fallthrough that no defined failure produces.
+There the guarded free is the right default: a real free if the handle is ours, a `-1` no-op if not.

+The native side is a prebuilt binary and not visible from this repo, so this two-outcome contract is the behavior the code is written against rather than something it can inspect.

 ### Adopting the handle before giving it away